KonstantinHoffmann/LanguagePhylogenies/README.md

 Bayesian phylogenies are widely used in comparative linguistics.
 They provide not only information about the relationship of different languages, but also test hypotheses concerning the ages of language families {% cite Bouckaert2012 --file LanguagePhylogenies/master_refs.bib  %}.
 The data set can contain grammatical features such as "has productive plural marking on nouns" or statistics of what cognates exist.
 The languages are then encoded as a binary string representing the presence or absence of these features.
 This forms the "sequence alignment matrix" on which the phylogeny is built.

+In this tutorial we will analyse a minor selection of Central Pacific languages and focus on the steps that are required in a linguistic analysis.
+These linguistic data come from 20 languages spoken in Polynesia in the Pacific including Hawaiian, Fijian, Tahitian, Tongan, Samoan, Rapanui (spoken on Easter Island) and Maori (spoken in New Zealand).
+This group of languages form the "Central Pacific” clade of the great Austronesian language family which originated in Taiwan around 5000 years ago, and spread though-out the Pacific from Madagascar to Easter Island ({% cite Gray2009 --file LanguagePhylogenies/master_refs.bib  %}).

+This dataset contains binary data demarcating the presence or absence of ‘cognates’, which are homologous word forms inherited from the common ancestor of these languages (“Proto-Central Pacific”).
+The raw linguistic data are available on the Austronesian Basic Vocabulary Database website ([https://abvd.shh.mpg.de/austronesian/]https://abvd.shh.mpg.de/austronesian/), and more information about the relationships of these languages and the research behind this classification  can be found at Glottolog, with links to the primary research here: [https://glottolog.org/resource/languoid/id/cent2060]https://glottolog.org/resource/languoid/id/cent2060

 ----

 # Programs used in this Exercise